Current Estimates of New York City's Population for July 2013

 The most recent estimates from the Census Bureau indicate the following:

-b) Net migration was positive for the city overall, with a net migration gain of some 12,200 persons for the period.
+- b) Net migration was positive for the city overall, with a net migration gain of some 25,000 persons for the period.
 While small by the standards of the city’s overall population, this represents an important change in the longstanding pattern of population losses through migration.
-The recent gain through migration was the result of a net inflow of 151,400 persons through international migration, which offset a net domestic migration loss of 139,200 persons.
-Despite declines in undocumented immigration, overall immigration continues to contribute positively to the city’s population.
-Moreover, the level of domestic migration losses has declined in recent years, a result of migration to the city of many young migrants from the 50 states, settling in largely non-family households in Manhattan, Brooklyn and Queens.
+The recent gain through migration was the result of a net inflow of 229,600 persons through international migration, which offset a net domestic migration loss of 204,600 persons.
+Despite declines, immigration continues to be an important component of population growth.
+In addition, domestic migration losses have also declined, a result of a larger influx of young migrants from the 50 states.

 Each year, the U.S. Census Bureau produces estimates of the population for each state, counties, cities and other places, as well as for the nation as a whole.
 They utilize data from a number of sources to estimate the change in the population for each year since the most recent decennial census.
 These population estimates use the 2010 Census counts as a base.